Blue Community Team of Leaders in Sustainability

 Through her work she has coordinated capacity-building projects with civic, faith, and social justice advocacy organizations locally, nationally and internationally.
 As a past Fellow with the Office of High Commissioner for Human Rights for the Working Groups for Indigenous Populations, Rebecca has assisted in the drafting of resolutions presented at the Human Rights Sub-Commission and has served as an NGO delegate for several assemblies, including the inaugural meeting of the Tripartite Forum on Interfaith Cooperation for Peace.

-Justin Farrow is a webmaster, former graduate student and Professor's Assistant to Dr. Randle at Patel College of Global Sustainability at University of South Florida.
-As a graduate student, Justin was the Webmaster for Patel College of Global Sustainability while he earned a Masters in Sustainable Tourism and a Masters for Entrepreneurship in Sustainability from USF.
-As an undergraduate student, he earned both a Bachelors Degree in Cultural Anthropology and a Bachelors Degree in Philosophy & Religious Studies from the College of Charleston.
-Justin has been on the Board for Blue Community, Waves of Change and the Whale Center since 2014 and serves as the Chief Technology Director for Blue Community programs and initiatives.
+Justin Farrow is a webmaster, former graduate student and Professor's Assistant to Dr. David Randle at Patel College of Global Sustainability at University of South Florida.
+As a graduate student, Justin was the Webmaster for Patel College of Global Sustainability while he earned a Masters in Sustainable Tourism and a Masters for Entrepreneurship in Sustainability from University of South Florida.
+Justin has been on the Board of Directors for Blue Community, Waves of Change and the Whale Center since 2014 and serves as the Chief Technology Director for Blue Community programs and initiatives.

 Sharon Wright is the City of St. Petersburg Sustainability & Resiliency Manager.
 She is responsible for delivering the mayor’s sustainability priorities by working across city departments and with citizens, businesses, and community partners to establish a community-wide sustainability program.
 Sustainability means finding the balance between environmental protection, economic vitality, and social equity and responsibility.